Applying for Admission: Certificate or Associate Degree Programs

 - has a General Educational Development (GED) diploma.

-Students under the age of 18 who will not have a high school diploma or GED before the start of their first semester are not admissible but may take courses as a nondegree student.
+Applicants under the age of 18 who will not have a high school diploma or GED before the start of their first semester are not admissible but may take courses as a nondegree student.
 Please note that in order to qualify for federal financial aid, students must have either a high school diploma or a GED.

 Transfer students are eligible for admission if they left their previous accredited institution(s) in good standing.
 Admission status will be determined on an individual basis if a student attended an unaccredited/nonregionally accredited postsecondary institution.
-Students transferring with fewer than 30 semester hours of credit must submit placement scores from the ACT Plus Writing, SAT or ACCUPLACER test for placement in English or composition courses, and the ALEKS test for placement into math courses.
-Test results must be less than two years old for English placement and less than one year old for math placement.
-See Transferring Credits page for more information.

 High School Students